mithra62/mojitrac-2/module/HostManager/README.md

 ## Installation ##

-Once the module is installed like any other Zend Framework 2 module, be sure to update the `module.config.php` file with your primary domain.
+Once the module is installed like any other Zend Framework 2 module, be sure to rename `module.local.config.php.dist` to `module.local.config.php` and add any overrides needed from `module.config.php`.

+### Configuration Details ###

+`sub_primary_url` is the main domain host your MojiTrac is installed on.
+For example, the default is `.mojitrac.com` for domains like `test.mojitrac.com` and `install1.mojitrac.com`.

+`master_host_account` is the account all subsequent accounts are based on.
+All settings and configuration, in User Roles and Options, are used when creating new accounts.
+It should always match to an existing account.

 ### Adding New Tables ###